Xenia (singer): 2011–present: Sing You Home, collaboration with Blake Shelton, and Artemisa

 Riding on the influence from her participation in The Voice, Xenia gave her first hometown performance at the 17th annual Temecula Valley International Film and Music Festival, singing her cover of "Breakeven" by The Script, which was her debut song on The Voice.
 Thanks to her former coach Blake Shelton, Xenia was also able to wrap up a performance at Los Angeles' Key Club, late December 2011, with singer-songwriter Jon McLaughlin.
 They sang a duet of "Maybe It's Over".
 She has named Jon McLaughlin, Billy Joel and Johnny Cash as her inspirations.

-She is currently signed to Universal Republic Records, and released her debut EP Sing You Home on December 20, 2011.
+She was signed to Universal Republic Records, and released her debut EP Sing You Home on December 20, 2011.
 She has described the genre of this EP to be "inspiring soul pop".
 It peaked at #3 on the iTunes Pop charts, and #10 on the iTunes overall charts.

 She has since filmed a music video for her EP's lead single, "Sing You Home".
 Her robust, raspy voice has also gained the attention of celebrities like Justin Bieber, Jennifer Lopez and Avril Lavigne, who shared her music video on their YouTube channels.
 "Sing You Home" has now gained over 500,000 views on YouTube.

-Xenia is working with a band to complete a full record in plans of having a full-length concert and going on tour in the near future.
+Xenia was working with a band to complete a full record with plans of having a full-length concert and going on tour in the near future.
 She has since parted ways with Universal, but went on to release a single, "Hiding Places", on September 25.
-A music video for "Hiding Places" has been filmed and is to be released in the future.
+A music video for "Hiding Places" was filmed and was to be released.

 Xenia was featured on Blake Shelton's first Christmas album in 2012, Cheers, It's Christmas, providing guest vocals for the song "Silver Bells".

 Xenia released a cover of "America" on September 27 for digital download.
 Xenia was later slated to perform the National Anthem at the televised 2013 Discover Orange Bowl game, but was replaced just hours before the game by country artist Ayla Brown, daughter of former Massachusetts Senator Scott Brown.

 Xenia appears in the 2014 Independent feature film Life Inside Out singing "Hiding Places" as the character Xenia.

-In August 2014, Xenia announced via Facebook that she is in the process of finishing her second EP, "Artemisa," which is titled after her grandmother.
-The EP is set to be released in the fall.
+In August 2014, Xenia announced via Facebook that she was in the process of finishing her second EP, Artemisa, which is titled after her grandmother.
+The EP was set to be released in the fall.